 For wearable senior monitors that use a mobile network for full functionality, you should consider the network coverage of your area.
 The Telstra network is the largest, the Telstra wholesale network is the second largest, while Optus and Vodafone rank behind those.
 You can save money by opting for a Vodafone or Optus plan, but check that the coverage is available in your area.

 Since most monitors only require calls, texts, and a small amount of data (if any), you can pair them with cheap SIM-only plans.
-The list below has popular SIM-only plans under $15 across the different mobile networks in Australia.
+The list below displays low-cost prepaid plans across the different mobile networks in Australia.